truemagic-coder/solana-agent-kit/README.md

 * Solana Transfer - Transfer SOL or SPL tokens between the agent's wallet and the destination wallet
 * Solana Swap - Swap Solana tokens on Jupiter in the agent's wallet
+* Solana Balance - Get the token balances of a wallet
+* Solana Price - Get the price of a token
+* Rugcheck - Check if a token is a rug
 * Internet Search - Search the internet in real-time using Perplexity, Grok, or OpenAI
 * MCP - Interface with any MCP web server - Zapier is supported
 * Image Generation - Generate images with OpenAI, Grok, or Gemini with uploading to S3 compatible storage